-3.4 The only circumstance where we may inadvertently collect Special Categories of Personal Data about you is if you disclose such Personal Data on a call to our Helpline.
+3.4 The only circumstance where we may inadvertently collect Special Categories of Personal Data about you is if you consent to disclose such Personal Data to us.
 For example: “I struggle to type emails as I have arthritis in my hands.”

 3.5 All calls to our HelpLine are recorded and retained for no longer than 90 days.
 The recording of any call between you and the HelpLine is not allocated to any profile we hold about you and will only be accessed in the event of a complaint or other issue as further set out in our Terms and Conditions.

 3.6 We use different methods to collect Personal Data from and about you including through: